Skip to main content

 That’s where commercial auto insurance comes in.

 This is a type of policy that covers vehicles used for business purposes, such as cars, vans, trucks, and trailers.
-It can help pay for damages to your vehicle (through comprehensive and collision coverage) or other vehicles, injuries to other drivers, and theft or vandalism of your vehicle or its contents.
+It may help pay for damage to your vehicle (through comprehensive and collision coverage) or other vehicles, injuries to other drivers, and theft or vandalism of your vehicle or its contents.

 Commercial auto insurance differs from personal auto insurance, which only covers vehicles used for personal, recreational, and commuting purposes.
 Using a personal vehicle for commercial painting jobs can expose you to serious financial and legal risks if you get into an accident or cause damage to someone else’s property.